gforce81/personalResumeBuilder/README.md

 ### Public Resume View

 - Visit the root URL (`/`) to view the public resume
-- Click export buttons to download PDF or Markdown
+- View your beautifully formatted resume with two-column layout
+- Sections with blur mode enabled will show only headings
 - Click "Admin Panel" to access the admin interface (requires login)
+- **Note:** PDF and Markdown exports are only available in the Admin Panel

 ### Admin Panel

 1. **Login:** Navigate to `/admin` or click "Admin Panel"
-2. **Edit Header:** Update name, phone, email, location
+2. **Edit Header:** Update name, phone, email, location, profile picture, and social links
 3. **Manage Sections:**
-   - Click "Add Section" to create new sections
+   - Click "Add Section" to create new sections with template selection
    - Edit section titles inline
+   - Change section icons by clicking the icon button
    - Use the markdown editor for content
+   - Toggle blur mode (eye-with-slash icon) to hide content in public view
-   - Toggle preview to see rendered markdown
+   - Toggle preview (eye icon) to see rendered markdown
    - Use arrow buttons to reorder sections
    - Click trash icon to delete sections
+4. **Export:** Use PDF and Markdown export buttons in the header (admin-only)
-4. **Save:** Click "Save" to persist changes
+5. **Save:** Click "Save" to persist changes
-5. **View:** Click "View Resume" to see your public resume
+6. **View:** Click "View Resume" to preview your public resume

 ### Markdown Formatting Tips